Photon ring autocorrelations from gravitational fluctuations around a black hole: Conclusions and discussions

-This paper proposed that EHT can be used to detecting gravitational fluctuations around a black hole.
-It provides characteristic signatures of the overlap reduction functions derived from the two-point correlations of light rays.
-It is analogous to Hellings-Downs curve for distinguishing gravitational wave signals.
-Differed from the gravitational wave detectors designed in Minkowski background, in which only the tensor modes exist in Einstein's gravity, the EHT as gravitational fluctuation detectors can detect both the vector and tensor modes.
-This was shown in Eq.~(\ref{42}), in which we have $\mathcal{O}(h_{lm}^{B1,{\rm TT}})\simeq \mathcal{O}(h_{lm}^{B2,{\rm TT}})$ in the near field regime of the black holes.
+This paper explored the possibility that VLBI is utilized for gravitational fluctuation detection around a black hole.
+The characteristic signatures described by the overlap reduction functions in Eq.~(\ref{52}) is analogous to that of Hellings-Downs curve for distinguishing gravitational wave signals.
+Differed from the gravitational wave detectors designed in Minkowski background, in which only the tensor modes exist in Einstein's gravity, the VLBI as gravitational fluctuation detectors can detect both the vector and tensor modes.
+Namely, as shown in Eq.~(\ref{42}), we have $\mathcal{O}(h_{lm}^{B1,{\rm TT}})\simeq \mathcal{O}(h_{lm}^{B2,{\rm TT}})$ in the near field regions of a black hole.